 Toxic Energy Projects.
 Riverkeeper has successfully fought new coal-fired power plants along the Columbia River and worked to reduce pollution, and eventually shutdown, of Oregon’s only coal-fired power plant, PGE Boardman.
 Riverkeeper is also working to protect the Columbia from proposals to export coal to Asia from Columbia River Ports supplied by coal trains through out towns.

 Legacy Pollution Sites.
 Riverkeeper works with effected communities to provide technical and legal assistance on the complicated cleanup processes at legacy pollution sites along the Columbia, including former aluminum smelters and World War II era military sites.

 Penalties for Toxic Pollution: The Columbia River is at risk from spills of oil and other toxic pollutants.
 Strong penalties for spills and other violations deter would-be polluters from risky behavior that could cause a spill, and also ensure that state agencies have enough money to respond when spills occur.
-Recently, Riverkeeper participated in an advisory committee and commented to the Oregon DEQ in support of increasing penalties for oil spills and other serious environmental violations.
+In September 2013, Riverkeeper participated in an advisory committee and commented to the Oregon DEQ in support of increasing penalties for oil spills and other serious environmental violations.
 Strong penalties for oil spills are especially important in light of the proposed coal and crude oil shipping projects threatening the Columbia River.